Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * Information button of how to use the site.
 * Attribution button.
 * 3 buttons to external kitesurfing communities in Sweden.
+* 2 videos on start popup of kitesurfing and snowkiting.

 ## UX
 This webpage should provide all kitesurfers (and windsurfer/surfer) easy access to all the current  functional spots in Sweden where you can surf.
 Provide maps so user can analyze the conditions of for example lounging area, sea depth, which direction the beach is facing.
 Also provide regions and cities to give the user a sense of the areas.